interObservers

 Bank of America

-Bank of America has a history in design thinking, going back to their partnership with IDEO.
+Bank of America has a history in design thinking, going back to its partnership with IDEO.
 They ultimately rolled out the Keep The Change program, which solved an issue that customers had been facing for years: rounding up on checks and not saving any money!
 This initiative came from research done by IDEO, where they found savers were intentionally doing this, but there was no way for them to easily keep track of it all or use those funds elsewhere- until now.

 “Empathy is at the heart of design.
 Without the understanding of what others see, feel, and experience, design is a pointless task”.